 Rainwater Filters and Accessories

-Many rainwater diverters either divert all of the debris with the water or cause the debris to pile up vertically in the downpipe above the diverter.
-There is often nowhere for this debris to go, which you may wish to consider.
+Many rainwater diverters either divert all of the debris that has fallen on your roof (leaves, sticks, feathers etc) with the water or cause the debris to pile up vertically in the downpipe above the diverter.
+With simple rainwater diverters, there is often nowhere for this debris to go.
+A good downpipe diverter will be designed to allow the debris to continue to flow down the downpipe (and not into your storage tank/waterbutt).

 2. How much water do you want to collect?

 Another issue to consider is how much, what proportion of the water you wish to collect in summer showers and storms.
 Some products only have a narrow ¼" or perhaps ½" flexible pipe, which has a loop in it where sediments can collect.
-By design, these are not going to collect most of the heavy rain in a downpipe, which at 68mm or 2 ¾" has a lot of water falling down it.
-You may wish to consider a product with a wider diameter of collection hose, feeding to the water butt.
-A hose at maybe 1" or even 1 ¼". can be used.
-The difference in rainwater flow rates is massive of course.
-This means you will fill your water butt at 3 or 4 times the rate, very useful in summer showers when your decorative water butt is empty.
+By design, these are not going to collect most of the heavy rain that flows down a downpipe, which at 68mm or 2¾" has a lot of water falling down it.
+A product with a wider diameter hose feeding to the water butt will collect more water, more quickly.
+A hose at 1¼" or more would collect a lot more water. very useful in summer showers when your decorative water butt is empty.

 3. How do you deliver the water to points of use?